doc-sieve/reggy/README.md

 The search routines use a [`regex_automata::dense::DFA`](https://docs.rs/regex-automata/latest/regex_automata/dfa/dense/struct.DFA.html).
 Compared to other regex engines, the dense DFA is memory-intensive and slow to construct, but searches are fast.
 Unicode word boundaries are handled by the [`unicode_segmentation`](https://docs.rs/unicode-segmentation/latest) crate.

-[^1]: The resulting patterns are equivalent, except that `Reggy` parses any continuous substring of spaces in the pattern as `\s+`, which is transpiled as ` `, and surrounds patterns with implicit word boundaries, which are not transpiled.
+[^1]: The resulting patterns are equivalent, except that `reggy` parses any continuous substring of spaces in the pattern as `\s+`, which is transpiled as ` `, and surrounds patterns with implicit word boundaries, which are not transpiled.